rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   The beginning of The Circle was an unnamed gathering in Vienna founded by Hans Hahn in 1907.[^Stadler2015pxx]
     -   Attened by Philipp Frank, Otto Neurath, and Richard von Mises.
 -   Ernst Mach Society
+-   Carnap
+    -   From 1910--1914, Carnap studied philosophy, physics and mathematics at the universities of Jena and Freiburg.
+    -   Carnap studied mathematical logic under Frege at Jena.
     -   Carnap met Reichenbach at the "Erlangen Conference", March 6-13, 1923.
+-   WWI lasted from 1914--1918.

 ![Left: The entrance to the Mathematical Seminar at the University of Vienna, at Boltzmanngasse 5, the meeting place of the Vienna Circle during their